calvinhaooo/formula1_DE_project/README.md

 # formula1_DE_project
 This is a ETL project for formula1 database.
 The programming language icnludes python, sql.
+The main purpose of this project is to build a ETL pipeline to process formula1 data from API source.
+In addition, the third-party tool can be used to visualize the final data.
+The project is mainly based on Azure tools, such as storage, key valut, ADLS Gen2, databricks and Data Factory.

 ## The structure of project repository

 ```